 21. Once the gold particles have settled and the water has evaporated, the remaining gold can be used as desired by directly applying it or packaging it for future use.

-CIHANOGLU COMPLEX
+CIHANOGLU SOCIAL COMPLEX

 CİHANOĞLU KÜLLİYESİ in AYDIN